DigitalSlideArchive/digital_slide_archive/ansible/README.rst

     # command-line parameters as you originally used to start the Digital Slide
     # Archive the first time.
     python deploy_docker.py start

+After updating an installation, you may want to remove outdated docker images.
+This can be done via ``docker image prune``, but when running the prune command, make sure that it only removes images you no longer need.

 Installing via Vagrant
 ----------------------